 Research articles : The meat of the issue will be the articles which discuss the current research in the field.
 As mentioned in the section discussing the Introductory article, the authors of each research article should have a clear understanding of what the precise topic of their article is, and what it is not.
 As a rough guideline, we would suggest that two thirds of each research article discuss and explain the accepted data, and a third present new data.
 As ever, it is important to remember to explain the accepted data first, in order to lay the ground and set the context for the new data.
 By explaining the current data and then discussing the new data, you lead naturally to looking forward towards the future of the field, and exciting the reader about the possibilities of research in this area.

 Reviews: A number of reviews which put the research in a wider context and be written in a style that will make them accessible to readers in a wide range of disciplines are extremely beneficial to the volume.

-Opinion pieces: An opinion piece should be written as a perspective, not a formal review.
-It should be of interest to a broad readership and at the cutting-edge of science.
+Opinion pieces: An opinion piece should be written as a perspective, not a formal review, and should be of interest to a broad readership.
 A brief review and critique of past and current work should be given, but the author's own outlook on the subject should be included, in addition to their view on new directions in the field and how it should progress.
-The author does not have to agree with conventional thought, but should present both sides of any debate.
+The author does not have to agree with conventional thought, but should acknowledge all sides to any debate.